Gajraj Rao, Divyenndu Sharma’s ‘Thai Massage’ to release in November | Entertainment

 Actors Gajraj Rao and Divyenndu-starrer “Thai Massage” will open in theatres countrywide on November 11, the producers announced on Saturday.

-Written and directed by three-time national award winner Mangesh Hadawale, the movie is produced by Imtiaz Ali, T-Series Films and Reliance Entertainment.
+Written and directed by three-time national award winner Mangesh Hadawale, the movie is produced by Window Seat Films, T-Series Films and Reliance Entertainment.

 ''The coming of age of a 70 year old man! #ThaiMassage a quirky family entertainer...
 Releasing in cinemas on 11th November 2022,'' Reliance Entertainment tweeted.